 Day 3: One day Cruise to the tree islands Hydra – Poros – Aegina

-Description: Upon arrival to Piraeus you will receive a warm welcome from our Officers and Hostesses who will assist you with boarding one of our luxurious cruise ships and invite you to proceed either to the Main Lounge, where our live orchestra has already started putting you in the right mood with its international music repertoire, or to one of the spacious open decks where you can enjoy the fascinating view as the ship leaves the port.
+Upon arrival to Piraeus, you will receive a warm welcome from our Officers and Hostesses who will assist you with boarding one of our luxurious cruise ships and invite you to proceed either to the Main Lounge, where our live orchestra has already started putting you in the right mood with its international music repertoire or to one of the spacious open decks where you can enjoy the fascinating view as the ship leaves the port.
 Our Showman Jean not will entertain you throughout the day with his imaginative surprises!!

 At 8h15 the ship sails for the three beautiful islands of the Saronic Gulf.
 The order in which we shall visit the islands is either Poros – Hydra – Aegina or Aegina – Poros – Hydra which does not change the duration of stay on any of the islands.
-Shortly after departure, our guides and hostesses will invite you to assemble in one of the Lounges, in order to give you all necessary information concerning the ship, the cruise program as well as the islands.
+Shortly after departure, our guides and hostesses will invite you to assemble in one of the Lounges, in order to give you all the necessary information concerning the ship, the cruise program as well as the islands.
 This will also be an opportunity for you to get answers to any questions you might have, as our trained staff is there to ensure that you will have a most wonderful day.

-Within 2 hours, we will arrive to the island of Poros, the smallest of the three islands, separated from the Peloponnese by a narrow strait and offering a most enchanting view of Poros Town.
+Within 2 hours, we will arrive on the island of Poros, the smallest of the three islands, separated from the Peloponnese by a narrow strait and offering a most enchanting view of Poros Town.
 Your time at leisure in Poros will be about 50 minutes.

-Immediately upon the ships departure from Poros, lunch will be served for passengers who have the first sitting.
+Immediately upon the ship’s departure from Poros, lunch will be served for passengers who have the first sitting.
 As we sail towards Hydra the remaining guests relax in the Ship’s Lounge or enjoy the sun and beautiful panoramic view from one of our spacious decks.

 An hour and 15 minutes later, we enter the port of Hydra, whose amphitheater shape once served as a safe shelter for Saronic Pirates.
 From the decks, you will be able to admire the very special architecture and dramatic landscapes of this island, whose old traditional stone houses and mansions silently stand witness to a long and turbulent history.

 AEGINA is the largest of the three islands.
-Apart from its harbor there are numerous interesting sites to discover on the island and therefore we propose 3 optional tours….
+Apart from its harbor, there are numerous interesting sites to discover on the island and therefore we propose 3 optional tours….

-The first possibility is a Guided Bus Tour of the island, starting with a visit to the Temple of Aphaia which is the best preserved temple in Greece and one of the 3 temples forming the famous “Sacred Triangle” of Greek antiquity.
-Built on top of a wooded hill, it offers the most magnificent view over the island, the Saronic Gulf, Piraeus and Salamina Island.
-Our guide will tell you the fascinating story of the intriguing history of this beautiful site and then from there take you for a short visit to the Church of Saint Nectarios, where you can enjoy quiet moments contemplation and admiration of its beautiful Byzantine architecture.
-The drive back to Aegina Port will give you time relax and appreciate the exquisite peaceful nature of the island.
-The second possibility is a Panoramic Bus Tour, giving you the opportunity to drive across the entire island (without visiting the archaeological site) admiring the beauty of its nature, the islands medieval capital of Paleohora, the Church of Saint Nectarios, the pistachio groves… The tour ends with a stop by the seaside where you can relax and enjoy a glass of Ouzo along with a choice of irresistible Greek “Mezedes” (appetizers)!
+The first possibility is a Guided Bus Tour of the island, starting with a visit to the Temple of Aphaia which is the best-preserved temple in Greece and one of the 3 temples forming the famous “Sacred Triangle” of Greek antiquity.
+Built on top of a wooded hill, it offers the most magnificent view over the island, the Saronic Gulf, Piraeus, and Salamina Island.
+Our guide will tell you the fascinating story of the intriguing history of this beautiful site and then from there take you for a short visit to the Church of Saint Nectarios, where you can enjoy quiet moments of contemplation and admiration of its beautiful Byzantine architecture.
+The drive back to Aegina Port will give you time to relax and appreciate the exquisite peaceful nature of the island.
+The second possibility is a Panoramic Bus Tour, giving you the opportunity to drive across the entire island (without visiting the archaeological site) admiring the beauty of its nature, the island’s medieval capital of Paleohora, the Church of Saint Nectarios, the pistachio groves… The tour ends with a stop by the seaside where you can relax and enjoy a glass of Ouzo along with a choice of irresistible Greek “Mezedes” (appetizers)!
 The tickets for the above highly recommended optional excursions can be purchased on board.

 Finally, the third choice is to stay in Aegina and enjoy a walk or horse-carriage ride around the town or relax in one of the harbor’s charming waterfront coffee shops.
 And if you think that the day ends here….. you are mistaken!

-The highlight of your cruise still waits!
+The highlight of your cruise still awaits!

-Finally we will wish you a warm farewell and while looking forward to seeing you again on one of our cruises!!
+Finally, we will wish you a warm farewell and while looking forward to seeing you again on one of our cruises!!
 Overnight in Athens.